 “Empowering others to take a balanced approach to their own health and wellness by focusing on all aspects of the whole person.’

 “Focusing on the whole person to maximize health and wellness for life.”

 Body Image and Baby-Boomers

-One’s body image and their feelings about their bodies are not done in isolation.
-For the most part how Baby-Boomers feel about ourselves is based on our experiences in the world.
+One’s body image and their feelings about one’s body are not done in isolation.
+For the most part, how Baby-Boomers feel about ourselves is based on our experiences in the world.
 We receive messages about how we should look, feel and act, what we should eat, – or not – and what we should wear, who we should marry, from family, friends, society and the media.

 Body image is what we ‘think’ about ourselves – generally in comparison to others.

 I have been struggling with a weight problem since I was a child.
 I believe there was one ‘triggering’ incident that started me on a downward spiral of emotional eating, with several more traumatic incidences to follow over the next twenty years.
 This emotional eating, of course, led to obesity that I’m still trying to overcome today.

 I’ve been on and off of diets since I was about eight or nine years old with very limited success, yet the message from society and the media is that this diet holds the key.
 Other messages I’ve heard, read and absorbed have been that, ‘you aren’t lovable or attractive if you’re overweight,’ and ‘if you’re overweight you’re not intellectually smart enough to get a better education or better job.’